Skip to content ↓

 Reading as part of our English curriculum

 As of September 2022, we have updated and amended our Reading/English curriculum.
 Each year group has a specific Reading Spine to follow throughout the year which is supported by the Whole School Reading Curriculum.
 English lessons are planned and based around the Key Text (more information on the Writing Curriculum page).
-When choosing the key texts we wanted to ensure that a range of authors, poets and themes were covered to reflect our school community.
+Key texts were selected to ensure that a range of authors, poets and themes were included to reflect our school community.

 Teachers are given a selection of supporting texts to develop their understanding of the key text, comparing and contrasting similar books, non-fiction links as well as related poems, songs and rhymes.
 Supporting texts have been added to as Amazon Wishlist (https://www.amazon.co.uk/hz/wishlist/ls/IX2K58WN9T8L?ref_=wl_share) which parents/carers are able to donate a book/s through.
 Both the Whole School Reading Spine and Whole School Reading Curriculum can be viewed below.